vicenclleixa/vicenclleixa/README.md

-- Hello, I am Vicenç Lleixà Esteller, a **Data Science and Business Analytics** student based in Barcelona, Spain.
+🤓Hello, I am Vicenç Lleixà Esteller, a **Data Science and Business Analytics** student based in Barcelona, Spain.
 - I am passionate about **technology, sales management, and everything related to business.**

 - I am learning and perfecting my skills in Data Science and Business Analysis, conducting studies in this area.